Fashion's AI Revolution: How to Choose the Right Image Generation Tool

 Cons:

-Resolution Limitations: Outputs are often lower in resolution, which may limit their use for high-end marketing.
+Resolution Limitations: Outputs may lack the sharpness needed for high-end marketing.

 2. LoRA-Based Training